 Proper venting can help ensure carbon monoxide escapes instead of accumulating in the house.
 Check for condensation or corrosion on the top of the water heater.
 It could be from moist exhaust gasses escaping from the water heater.

-The only way to tell if there is carbon monoxide leak is with a carbon monoxide detector.
+The only way to tell if there is a carbon monoxide leak is with a carbon monoxide detector.
 You should have carbon monoxide levels checked professionally and install a carbon monoxide detector near your water heater, and on every floor of your home.

 - Flashing lights: If the lights are flashing, it could mean there is a thermostat problem, the pilot light is out, the tank is empty or won’t fill, or there is a power or electrical issue.
 If you haven’t done so, check your circuit breaker and ensure it hasn’t tripped.
 If this doesn’t solve your issue, call an electrician to investigate further before troubleshooting yourself.